scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

         1
       }
     }

-Though two `slow` and `fast` vals are independent, in the current implementation they both synchronize on `this` for the entire duration of computation.
-This leads to situation when `fast` is required to wait for `slow` to be computed.
+Although the two `slow` and `fast` vals are independent, `fast` is required to wait for `slow` to be computed.
+This is due to the fact that they both synchronize on `this` for the entire initialization in the current implementation.

-In the versions presented above, a single call to `bad` may lead to monitor on `this` being held forever, leading calls to `slow` and `fast` to also block forever.
+In the versions presented above, a single call to `bad` may lead to the monitor for `this` being held forever, making calls to `slow` and `fast` also block forever.

-Note that those interactions are very surprising to users as they leak the internal limitations of implementation of lazy vals.
+Note that these interactions are very surprising to users as they leak the internal limitations of the lazy val implementation.

-To solve overcome those limitations we propose a version that does not synchronized on `this` and instead uses external monitor-objects that are solely used for synchronization.
+To overcome these limitations we propose a version that does not synchronize on `this` and instead uses external monitor-objects that are used solely for synchronization.

     final class LazyCell {
       import dotty.runtime.LazyVals
       var value_0: Int = _
       private var bitmap = 0
       @static private bitmap_offset = LazyVals.getOffset(classOf[LazyCell], "bitmap")
       def value(): Int = {
         var result: Int = 0
         var retry: Boolean = true